Welcome, and thank you for visiting.

 Friendly discussion - "an interchange of encouragement" Romans 1:12 takes place in the DiscussionForum, which is password-protected.
-This resource is nineteen years old and contains thirty-six thousand posts, in some five hundred threads.
+This resource is twenty years old and contains around thirty-seven thousand posts, in some five hundred threads.

 Please read the Rationale below and the FAQ page of this site for more information.

 "I thought I must be the only one".
 Time and again that theme has recurred over the years - many have imagined that there was no-one else among Jehovah's Witnesses having a sex drive that operates towards the same sex instead of the opposite sex - i.e. who are 'gay'.

 Sexual attraction is not the most developed field of scientific study, but the best evidence suggests that somewhere between one and three percent of every population across all countries, cultures, ethnicities and time periods, are attracted to the same sex instead of the opposite sex.
 Experience has repeatedly shown that the three percent ratio holds true among congregations of Jehovah's Witnesses.

 To a most notable extent, Jehovah's Witnesses around the Earth have striven to put Scripture before culture; to modify cultural attitudes and practices in the light of Scriptural principles.
 But it would be unrealistic to suppose that this could happen to a perfect degree.
 In some places certain subjects are difficult to discuss openly, and this finds some reflection in the Christian Congregation.
 So it could be hard to find the degree of encouragement and support one might desire.